Atman50/emacs-config/README.md

 <tr>
 <td class="org-left">package-archives</td>
 <td class="org-left">(("gnu" . "<a href="https://elpa.gnu.org/packages/">https://elpa.gnu.org/packages/</a>")<br>&nbsp;("melpa" . "<a href="https://melpa.org/packages/">https://melpa.org/packages/</a>")<br>&nbsp;("org" . "<a href="https://orgmode.org/elpa/">https://orgmode.org/elpa/</a>"))</td>
-<td class="org-left">(("gnu" . "<a href="http://elpa.gnu.org/packages/">http://elpa.gnu.org/packages/</a>"))</td>
 </tr>
 </tbody>
 </table>

-<a id="org1a8e647"></a>
+<a id="orgc11d6ec"></a>

 # Configuration

-<a id="org37f8043"></a>
+<a id="org657dc3f"></a>

 ## Just a little preamble

 This is a little piece of code that I picked up that might make things faster when downloading and installing all the packages.
 This turns down the garbage collector during the use-package loading when it has to do some compiling.
 Set it back when done with init.

 ```emacs-lisp
 (setq gc-cons-threshold 64000000)